MolSSI-Education/mm-tools/index.md

 > ## Prerequisites
 >
 > Students should be familiar with opening the Terminal window and creating and navigating files in bash.
+They should have basic familiarity with python scripting, equivalent to what would be learned in the [MolSSI Python Data and Scripting workshop](http://education.molssi.org/python_scripting_cms/).
 {: .prereq}

 {% include links.md %}